isomerpages/govtech-gobusiness/_FAQ/1b-tightenessential.md

 #### **11. Why is it that F&B establishments at parks cannot even operate for takeaway/delivery?**
 This is to minimise movement and interaction amongst the public.
 As F&B services in parks are considered less critical consumer services, they will be suspended.

-#### **12. Why is it that food vending machines cannot operate in parks?**
-F&B outlets and food vending machines are closed in line with the guideline to minimise movement and interaction of people.
-Drinks vending machines in parks remain operational.

 ## **<ins>Retail</ins>**